 What is the F-2B visa?

-The F-2B visa allows adult children of Lawful Permanent Residents to join their parent in the U.S. An adult child is defined as the birth or adopted child of an LPR who is over the age of 21 years old and is unmarried.
+The F-2B visa is a visa that allows adult children of Lawful Permanent Residents to join them in the U.S. An adult child is defined as the birth or adopted child of an LPR who is over the age of 21 years old and is unmarried.
 If you are married or cannot prove that your parent is in the U.S through documentation, then you do not qualify for the F-2B visa.

 The F-2B visa gives you the opportunity to reunite your family.
 It also allows your adult child to live, study, and work in the U.S permanently and legally.